 Support the news

-On Memorial Day, Darrell Jones was standing with a group of men who hardly knew each, but who share an unenviable life experience as former prisoners.
+On Labor Day, Darrell Jones was standing with a group of men who hardly knew each, but who share an unenviable life experience as former prisoners.

 They strapped on harnesses and chutes, checking and re-checking, as Jones offered a word of advice: "Put on Chapstick, because you're definitely going to have a dry mouth."